fastify/fastify-passport/README.md

 )
 ```

-Note that multiple strategies that redirect to start an authentication flow, like OAuth2 strategies from major platforms, shouldn't really be used together in the same `authenticate` call.
+Note that multiple strategies that redirect to start an authentication flow, like OAuth2 strategies from major platforms, should not really be used together in the same `authenticate` call.
 This is because `fastify-passport` will run the strategies in order, and the first one that redirects will do so, preventing the user from ever using the other strategies.
 To set up multiple OAuth2 strategies, add several routes that each use a different strategy in their own `authenticate` call, and then direct users to the right route for the strategy they pick.

 ### authorize(name, options)

 Returns a hook that will authorize a third-party account using the given `strategy` name, with optional `options`.
-Intended for use as a `preValidation` hook on any route. `.authorize` has the same API as `.authenticate`, but has one key difference: it doesn't modify the logged in user's details.
+Intended for use as a `preValidation` hook on any route. `.authorize` has the same API as `.authenticate`, but has one key difference: it does not modify the logged in user's details.
 Instead, if authorization is successful, the result provided by the strategy's verify callback will be assigned to `request.account`.
 The existing login session and `request.user` will be unaffected.

 This function is particularly useful when connecting third-party accounts to the local account of a user that is currently authenticated.